1964 New York World's Fair pavilions: Structures partially preserved

 The Coca-Coca Pavilion's carillon was moved to Stone Mountain in Georgia.

 In some cases, only part of a pavilion was preserved due to the high cost of preserving the full pavilion.
 Part of the Vatican pavilion was moved to Saint Mary Mother of the Redeemer Church in Groton, Connecticut, the Coca-Cola pavilion's carillon was moved to Stone Mountain near Atlanta, Georgia.
-Arches from the General Mills pavilion were sent to Warwick, Rhode Island; Huntsville, Ohio; and West Hempstead, New York.
+Arches from the General Foods pavilion were sent to Warwick, Rhode Island; Huntsville, Ohio; and West Hempstead, New York.
 The Roman Catholic Archdiocese of New York acquired the fair's color televisions, while the fair's cubical lampposts were moved to Penn Hills Resort in the Poconos.
 The Railroad Museum of Long Island in Riverhead, New York, received the LIRR pavilion's miniature railway, and other Long Island businesses also received objects from the LIRR pavilion.
 The footprints from the Hollywood pavilion were moved to the Angel Stadium in Anaheim, California.

 Several rides and museum exhibits were preserved.
 The IBM pavilion's Mathematica: A World of Numbers... and Beyond exhibit is at the Henry Ford Museum of American Innovation in Dearborn, Michigan, while Travelers Insurance sent its Triumph of Man exhibit to the COSI museum in Columbus, Ohio.
-The GE pavilion's Progressland carousel was first moved to Disneyland Park in Anaheim, California, then to the Magic Kingdom theme park at Walt Disney World in Bay Lake, Florida, where it became the Carousel of Progress.
+The GE pavilion's Progressland carousel was first moved to Disneyland in Anaheim, California, then to the Magic Kingdom theme park at Walt Disney World in Bay Lake, Florida, where it became the Carousel of Progress.
 The It's a Small World ride was shipped to Disneyland in Anaheim, and the Swiss Sky Ride was moved to Six Flags Great Adventure in Jackson Township, New Jersey.
 The Belgian Village carousel became Le Galopant at La Ronde in Montreal, Quebec, though the ride no longer operates as of 2023.
 The fair's log flume became a ride at Pirates World in Florida.

 Some pavilions also became traveling exhibitions, such as Clairol's "color carousel" and Sinclair Oil's dinosaur exhibits; the dinosaurs were ultimately scattered across the United States.
 Construction material was also salvaged.
 Walls from the Mormon, Socony Mobil, and Ireland pavilions were reused in buildings in New York and Pennsylvania, and one man in Glen Cove, New York, built his house using materials from multiple pavilions.
 A seaplane terminal in the Bronx salvaged parts of the fair's monorail, Poupées des Paris, and wax museum, while Texas oil magnate John Mecom Sr. bought the rest of the monorail.